Plant Showdown: Russian Sage vs. Lavender

 Both Russian sage and lavender can also be ingredients for making perfumes, candles, essential oils, and more.
 They both have leaves filled with oil that, when rubbed together or broken, releases a pleasant scent.
 And while you can find countless products on the market that include lavender and sage, it’s both easier and more cost-effective to simply grow your own.

 Some boil Russian sage to create a tea to aid an upset stomach.
 Lavender (even just the smell of it) has been known to help relieve stress and bring on sleep.
-However, it’s important to always ask your doctor before using any herb for medicinal purposes.
+However, at Fast Growing Trees, we do not provide medical advice, and it’s important to always ask your doctor before using any herb for medicinal purposes.

 These long-flowering perennials bloom from mid-summer through early fall.
 Their vivid purple-blue blooms will give you incredible fragrance and abundant foliage for months on end.
 Their flowers also differ from lavender because they’re spiked and grow further down the stalk.